icinganalysis/icinganalysis.github.io/content/NACA-TN-1855.md

 several years.
 We will review those in the upcoming Conclusions of the Icing Meteorology Thread.

+## Citations

+NACA-TN-1855 is cited by the three NACA TN's cited directly in Appendix C of the FAA icing regulations, chapter 25 [^7].

 ## Notes

 [^1]: Jones, Alun R., and Lewis, William: Recommended Values of Meteorological Factors to be Considered in the Design of Aircraft Ice-Prevention Equipment.
 NACA-TN-1855, 1949.